vgurianov/srt/docs/experiment1.md

 It is column *err%*.

 This result is depicted in Fig.1.
-Blue "+" is result of measurement.
-The green line is analytical value.
+Black "o" is result of measurement.
+The red line is analytical value.

 ![Fig1](Fig3-1-1.png)